Jwalker107/BESTokenAuthDownloadPlugin/README.md

 # TokenAuthDownload
 BigFix Download Plug-In for Authenticated HTTPS downloads using token authentication (i.e. GitHub)

+**This is not a supported BigFix tool and is for demonstration purposes.
+Use at your own risk**

 To build the plugin (assuming Python is already installed)
 * Install requirements
   - pip install -r requirements.txt